Jeremy Renner's selfless act before he was crushed under plough

 Renner’s nephew rendered assistance until help arrived, the report states.

-Renner was airlifted to the hospital, where he stayed for more than two weeks, undergoing at least two surgeries and being treated in the intensive care unit.
+Renner was flown to hospital, where he stayed for more than two weeks, having at least two surgeries and being treated in intensive care.

-The 911 call log revealed Renner was “completely crushed under a large snowcat (vehicle)” with “the right side of his chest … collapsed”.
+The emergency call log revealed Renner was “completely crushed under a large snowcat [vehicle]” with “the right side of his chest … collapsed”.

 “The PistenBully rolled over him and continued down the road,” the report says.